Some details about Telltale's upcoming The Walking Dead dead game have started trickling in, and some of them are actually sounding pretty promising.

 The 10th Cook Chase podcast includes: LucasArts games for the blind, the latest Power of Monkey Island episode, the Puzzle Agent 2 review, Gabriel's experience of interviewing Dave Grossman, and a new feature analysing Grossman's poetry, which this week is based on 'Burger'.
 Gabriel wrote his own poem in reply to Grossman's, which you can listen to in the podcast.
 Please vote for which poem you think is the best by using the voting form on the right.

-Listen below, or go to our media section to download a higher quality copy.
+Listen below, or go to our to download a higher quality copy.
 Thanks to Roger 'Zaarin' Roger for editing it together.

 Coming soon: a way of subscribing in iTunes!
 So that will be exciting.